 My therapeutic work with clients often focuses on anxiety, trauma, and grief and loss.
 Why?
 Because basically everyone deals with a combination of these.
 Do you relate?
-I might be a great therapist for you.

 Beyond these core challenges, I work with people around all kinds of issues - everyone has their unique story and life experience.
 This may include major life transitions, feelings of depression, various challenges in relationships, experiencing shame and self-doubt, trouble with body image or sexuality, self and identity work, spiritual growth and exploration, or really anything else.
 If something is out of my scope of practice, I will tell you right away.

 teens: the majority of my professional work before I started my private practice was with teens and their families in clinics and residential treatment settings.
 I am passionate about working with youth and feel uniquely attuned to the challenges they face at this stage in life.